Lizbell420/Heeyyy/Bugs-and-Suggestions-from-15.0-Feedback.md

 ### Suggestions

- - [ ] Disabled Wrench under https://apps.facebook.com/*, which includes games.
+ - [ ] Disable Wrench under https://apps.facebook.com/*, which includes games.
  - [ ] Add the following condition for anonymizer: *[data-hovercard*="extragetparams"]
  - [ ] The Display Tweak "Force Chat Popup To Default Colors" should also include: ._1nc6 ._d97 {background-color:#4080ff !important;}
  - [ ] Add an "X" to hide the message that filters have been disabled, which will toggle the setting in Advanced